t1ak/UVIndex240370Sensor/README.md

 simple driver for UVIndex240370Sensor written in LUA (c) Tad1ak 2026

 ## Dependencies
-drvUV2403.lua have been tested with Lua 5.1.4 on ESP-IDF v3.3-beta1 integer build They require the following modules. i2c functionalities
+drvUV2403.lua have been tested with Lua 5.1.4 on ESP-IDF v3.3-beta1 integer build They require the following modules. i2c and UART functionalities

 ## Output